Stock of the Day

 Here are some ways that investors could benefit from investing in DTE Energy:

-• The company has a consistent dividend payout, recently declaring a quarterly dividend of $1.09 per share, which translates to an annual yield of 3.49%.
-This can provide a steady income stream for investors.
+• The company has a consistent dividend payout, with an annualized dividend yield of approximately 3.27%, providing a reliable income stream for investors.

 DTE Energy Bear Case